mkontani/haribote-config-server/README.md

 # run the haribote server
 $ docker run -p 9997:9997 -p 9998:9998 -p 9999:9999 -v $PWD/settings.json:/app/settings.json:ro  haribote

-> haribote-config-server@1.0.0 start /app
+> haribote-config-server@3.0.1 start /app
-> node server.js
+> node app.js

-HTTP Server sample1 is listening on PORT 9997
-HTTP Server sample2 is listening on PORT 9998
-HTTPS Server sample3-tls is listening on PORT 9999
+HTTP Server minimal setting example is listening on PORT 9997 HTTP Server various routing example is listening on PORT 9998 HTTPS Server TLS example is listening on PORT 9999
 ```

 By Using [default config](./settings.json), 3 server processes up like above output.

-When access to `http://<server>:9997` (`GET`),
+When access to `http://<server>:9997` (`GET`) which is not configured,
 request headers info is returned like below.

 ```